GENI-NSF/geni-tools/README.txt

  such entry per line.
 An example is:
  'urn:publicid:IDN+plc:gpo1+authority+sa, http://sfa.gpolab.bbn.com:12348'

  The URN should be unique.
+While it need not be fully accurate, that is useful.
+You can find the URN using the openssl commandline:
+      openssl x509 -in [gid] -text | grep "Subject Alternative"

 Further Reading